-As of December 31, 2005, the pro forma net tangible book value of our common stock was approximately \$2.6 million, or approximately \$1.46 per share.
+As of December 31, 2005, the pro forma net tangible book value of our common stock was approximately \$2.06 million, or approximately \$1.46 per share.
 Pro forma net tangible book value per share represents our total tangible assets less total liabilities divided by the pro forma number of shares of our common stock outstanding, after giving effect to the conversion of all outstanding shares of our convertible preferred stock into 13,832,015 shares of common stock concurrently with the completion of this offering.

-Assuming the sale of the shares of our common stock offered by this prospectus at an assumed initial public offering price of \$ per share, after deducting estimated underwriting discounts and commissions and offering expenses payable by us, our pro forma net tangible book value as of December 31, 2005 would have been \$, or \$ per share.
-This represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of \$ per share to new investors purchasing in this offering at the initial public offering price.
+After giving effect to the sale of the 5,000,000 shares of our common stock offered by this prospectus at the initial public offering price of \$9.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of December 31, 2005 would have been \$61.4 million, or \$3.21 per share.
+This represents an immediate increase in pro forma net tangible book value of \$1.75 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of \$5.79 per share to investors purchasing in this offering at the initial public offering price.
 The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$ Historical net tangible book value per share \$ (602.73) Increase attributable to the conversion of convertible preferred stock 604.19 Pro forma net tangible book value per share before this offering 1.46 Increase per share attributable to new investors Pro forma net tangible book value per share after this offering Dilution per share to new investors \$ ·
+Initial public offering price per share \$9.00 Historical net tangible book value per share \$(602.73) Increase attributable to the conversion of convertible preferred stock 604.19 Pro forma net tangible book value per share before this offering 1.46 Increase per share attributable to new investors 1.75 Pro forma net tangible book value per share after this offering 3.21 Dilution per share to new investors \$5.79

-The following table summarizes, on a pro forma basis as of December 31, 2005, the total number of shares of common stock purchased from us, the total consideration paid and the average price per share paid by existing stockholders and by new investors purchasing shares in this offering at an assumed initial public offering price of \$ per share, before deducting estimated underwriting discounts and commissions and offering expenses payable by us.
+The following table summarizes, on a pro forma basis as of December 31, 2005, the total number of shares of common stock purchased from us, the total consideration paid and the average price per share paid by existing stockholders and by investors purchasing shares in this offering at the initial public offering price of \$9.00 per share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares Puro chased Total Conside

-Number Percent Amount Percent rage Price er Share

-Existing stockholders 14,102,442 % \$149,092,000 % \$ 10.57
+Shares Puro chased Total Conside Number Percent Amount Percent rage Price er Share Existing stockholders 14,102,442 73.8% \$149,092,000 76.8% \$ 10.57 New investors 5,000,000 26.2 45,000,000 23.2 9.00 Total 19,102,442 100.0% \$194,092,000 100.0%

-New investors

-·

-Total 100.0% \$ 100.0%